 Magnolia is a content management system that lets businesses control everything.
 It can help you control branding across websites, languages and channels.
 Magnolia also offers a variety of security and collaboration features that many companies like.
 Unfortunately, there are two major drawbacks with Magnolia: the majority of its most useful features require the enterprise pro edition and it is not tablet-friendly.

 Choosing the right CMS for your business is a big decision.
 The content management system you choose will enable or limit your website's functionality.
 Luckily, this is not a decision you have to make alone.
-Contact Caxy today to see what we can do for you.
+At Caxy Interactive, we have extensive experience in developing in different content management systems, such as Drupal.
+If you're looking for support on your next CSM project, contact us to see what we can do for you.